Installing Marine Carpet is Easier than you Think

 Step 1: Remove Old Carpet

 TIP: If you haven’t done so already, remove seats and fixtures.
-Mark them with where they came from for later.
+Mark where they came from so that you can easily replace them later.

 Step 2: Cut Carpet to Size